macs3-project/MACS/README.md

 	3) Unit testing

-	4) R wrappers for MACS
+	4) R wrappers for MACS -- MACSr

     5) Switching to Github Action for CI, support multi-arch testing

+    6) MACS tag-shifting model has been refined.
+Now it will use a naive peak calling approach to find ALL possible paired peaks at + and - strand, then use all of them to calculate the cross-correlation.

-    6) Call variants in peak regions directly from BAM files
+    7) Call variants in peak regions directly from BAM files.
+The function was originally developed under code name SAPPER.
+Now SAPPER has been merged into MACS.

 ## Install